Edison International (EIX) Downgrade Issued by Wall Street Gurus

 Is It Worth Investing in Edison International (NYSE :EIX) Right Now?

-Edison International (NYSE:EIX) scored a price-to-earnings ratio above its average ratio, recording 46.11 x from its present earnings ratio.
-Plus, the 36-month beta value for EIX is at 0.68.
-Opinions of the stock are interesting as 8 analysts out of 18 who provided ratings for Edison International declared the stock was a “buy,” while 0 rated the stock as “overweight,” 8 rated it as “hold,” and 1 as “sell.”
+Edison International (NYSE:EIX) scored a price-to-earnings ratio above its average ratio, recording 42.51 x from its present earnings ratio.
+Plus, the 36-month beta value for EIX is at 0.73.

 Sponsored

-The average price from analysts is $73.47, which is $12.25 above the current price.
 EIX currently public float of 381.08M and currently shorts hold a 1.36% ratio of that float.
-Today, the average trading volume of EIX was 1.56M shares.
+Today, the average trading volume of EIX was 1.63M shares.

 EIX’s Market Performance